Don’t want to do that? Go back to my Horse Fun page to see all the other things you can do.

 Moondance Alexander is a sunny, enjoyable tale about devotion, individuality and a good dose of hard-core grit.
 There are some great life lessons in it, including overcoming grief, working hard and being open with your parents.
 Horse-crazy kids will fall totally in love with the handsome, salient character of Checkers; as you can see by the pictures, he is absolutely magnificent!

-Family Horse Movies
+from Horse Movies